bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ##### Sandbox or Open World

-A sandbox structure is one where the story unfolds based on how a player chooses to interact in what is typically an open environment.
-This is a loose structure where the setting of the story typically becomes central to the experience.
+A sandbox structure is one where the story unfolds based on how a player chooses to interact in what is typically a large, open environment.
+This is a loose structure where the setting of the story often becomes central to the experience.

 ![Sandbox Structure](../narrative-sandbox-structure.png)